vuw-research-computing/raapoi-docs/docs/mods_admins.md

 ## Building software with EasyBuild

 !!! warning "Caution:"
     EasyBuild v5.0 and above includes a number of backwards-incompatible changes, see [easybuild-v5/#breaking-changes](https://docs.easybuild.io/easybuild-v5/#breaking-changes).
 If you attempt to install software using EasyBuild v5.0 or above it will quite likely get installed into your local directory by default.
 We don't yet have a robust workaround for ensuring both software and module files are installed into the correct location.
 Please refrain from using these versions of EasyBuild and/or consult with other moderators/admin before proceeding!
+(Load a prior easybuild version with `module load EasyBuild/4.9.4`.)

 Use a terminal multiplexer like screen, tmux or byobu to keep your ssh session alive and get a interactive session on a node.